qianlongding/edge-ai-libraries/sample-applications/chat-question-and-answer/docs/user-guide/deploy-with-helm.md

 cd chat-question-and-answer
 ```

-#### Step 3: Configure the `values.yaml` File
+#### Step 3: Configure the right `values*.yaml` file

-Choose the appropriate `values*.yaml` file based on the model server you want to use:
+Choose the appropriate `values*.yaml` file based on the model server you want to use and set the necessary environment variables:

 - **For OVMS**: Use `values_ovms.yaml`.
 - **For vLLM**: Use `values_vllm.yaml`.
 - **For TGI**: Use `values_tgi.yaml`.

-Edit only the `values.yaml` file to set the necessary environment variables.
+Note: If deploying from a cloned repo, the user can choose to edit only the `values.yaml` file which is symlinked to `values_ovms.yaml` as default option.
+When the chart is downloaded from registry, the symlink gets removed and the user should use the preferred `values*.yaml` file.

 Ensure you set the `huggingface.apiToken` and proxy settings as required.

 | Key | Description | Example Value |
 | --- | ----------- | ------------- |